 Academician Dmitry Likhachev

 Dmitry was born on November 28, 1906 in St. Petersburg, Russian Empire.
 Little Dima liked to go to the theater.
 Nutcracker was the first performance he watched.
-The little boy was impressed by the Christmas tree and the snow falling on the stage.
+The boy was impressed by the Christmas tree and the snow falling on the stage.
 The theater became his favorite place.
-There was a blue velvet curtain from Mariinsky Theatre in his office, which he bought in the 1940s.

 Dmitry Sergeevich died on September 30, 1999 in St. Petersburg, Russia.